64qyt6za/awesfcafscazf/README.md

    - Visit the target site using DuckDuckGo.
    - Add items to your cart and proceed to checkout.
    - Choose "Checkout with PayPal" under Express Payments.
-   - Type in the email manually, ensuring you do it slowly.
+   - Enter the email manually.
+(Typing speed doesn’t matter.)
+   - Enter the password manually.
+(Never paste the password.
+Typing speed doesn’t matter.)
    - Complete the PayPal checkout as usual.
    - Remember to change the delivery email to your own before finalizing the purchase.